|We are an Amazon Affiliate!|

 First seen in the Wacom Cintiq 24HD Touch (which came out, heartbreakingly for me at the time, a few months after I purchased the Wacom Cintiq 24HD), this tablet comes equipped with the same feature.

 Using an array of multi touch gestures with one, two or more fingers, you can perform an array of gestures, like scroll, swipe, double click etc.

-Used in conjunction with the pen, I have found this works well for my personal workflow.
+Used in conjunction with the pen, I have found this works well for my personal workflow for photo editing on a tablet.
 Eschewing the need for any other additional peripherals like a mouse.

 I do get the odd accidental touch gesture, which can be frustrating.
 Wacom still have to do some extra tweaking to get their palm rejection perfect.